 Odds of Getting In

-You'll probably find more job openings in industry-based research, and in university settings, than you will in museums that fund research work.
-Don't overlook teaching at the high school or junior college level, as these jobs offer the predictability of classroom work with few research requirements.
-In fact, you'll probably find that junior colleges lead the pack when it comes to new teaching jobs.
-Just think: You could get paid for helping to launch a new generation of paleontologists.
+You'll probably find more job openings in industry-based research and university settings than in museums that fund research work.
+Don't overlook teaching at the high school or junior college level either, as those jobs offer the predictability of classroom work with few research requirements.